sandalijaiswal-004/-Finding-People-You-May-Know-/README.md

 # Finding "People You May Know""
 In social networks, this feature helps users connect with others by suggesting friends based on mutual connections.
-To analyze mutual friends and recommend potential connections. by using pure python...!!!
+To analyze mutual friends and recommend potential connections. by using Pure PYTHON...!!!

 Task 1: Understand the Logic
 How 'People You May Know' Works: